 I like Recharge – it’s a hotel booking system, but you pay by the minute if you just need to have a shower, a nap… it could have saved many hours of my life wasted in airports!

 I am intrigued by GoHenry, the new banking tool for children.
 Mine aren’t big enough yet (it’s for ages 6-18), but I like aspects such as the pre-paid debit card, the ability to control spending – you can limit where/how it is used, and setting tasks in return for ‘pocket money’ uploads.
 I use the word ‘intrigued’ as I think there’s still a place for good old fashioned weekly pocket money, but I like the proactive approach to teaching children early about the realities of spending and saving.

--Lizzy Stallard, Marketing & New Business
+-Lizzy Stallard, Business Development Director, UK

 Alexa came into our lives late last year in the form of Amazon’s Echo Dot.
 “Alexa, what’s in the news today?”, “Alexa, call me an Uber” and “Alexa, meow meow” are the extent of relevant commands to me that are understood (the latter prompting a range of meows, much to the bemusement of my cat) – however, it’s an exciting glimpse of what the future holds.
 She’s my personal robot that needs a bit of growing up.
 I’m quite happy to wait!

--Faten Mahmood, Design Director
+-Faten Mahmood, Creative Director